Antonello da Messina: Early career

 Antonello returned to Messina from Naples during the 1450s.
-In around 1455, he painted the so-called Sibiu Crucifixion, inspired by Flemish treatments of the subject, which is now in the Muzeul de Artǎ in Bucharest.
+In around 1455, he painted the so-called Sibiu Crucifixion, inspired by Flemish treatments of the subject, which is now in the Muzeul de Artă in Bucharest.
 A Crucifixion in the Royal Museum of Antwerp dates from the same period.
 These early works shows a marked Flemish influence, which is now understood to be inspired by his master Colantonio and from paintings by Rogier van der Weyden and Jan van Eyck that belonged to Colantonio's patron, Alfonso V of Aragon.

 In his biography of the artist, Giorgio Vasari remarked that Antonello saw an oil painting by Van Eyck (the Lomellini Tryptych) belonging to King Alfonso V of Aragon at Naples and consequently introduced oil painting to Italy.
 Recent evidence indicates that an "Antonello di Sicilia" (di Sicilia meaning 'from Sicily') was in contact with Van Eyck's most accomplished follower, Petrus Christus, in Milan in early 1456.
-It appears likely that this was in fact Antonello da Messina as this would explain why he was one of the first Italians to master Eyckian oil painting, and why Christus was the first Netherlandish painter to learn Italian linear perspective.
+It appears likely that this was in fact Antonello da Messina as this would explain why he was one of the first Italians to master Eyckian oil painting, and why Petrus Christus was the first Netherlandish painter to learn Italian linear perspective.
 Antonello's paintings after that date show an observation of almost microscopic detail and of minute gradations of light on reflecting or light absorbent objects that is very close to the style of the Netherlandish masters, suggesting that Antonello was personally instructed by Christus.
 Also, the calmer expressions on human faces and calmness in the overall composition of Antonello's works appear to be owing to a Netherlandish influence.
 He is believed to have shared Van Eyck's techniques with Gentile and Giovanni Bellini.

 Between the years of 1456 and 1457, Antonello proved himself to be a master painter in Messina.
 He also shared his home with Paolo di Ciacio, a student from Calabria.
 The artist's earliest documented commission, in 1457, was for a banner for the Confraternità di San Michele dei Gerbini in Reggio Calabria, where he set up a workshop for the production of such banners and devotional images.
 At this date, he was already married, and his son Jacobello had been born.

 In 1460, his father is mentioned leasing a brigantine to bring back Antonello and his family from Amantea in Calabria.
 In that year, Antonello painted the so-called Salting Madonna, in which standard iconography and Flemish style are combined with a greater attention in the volumetric proportions of the figures, probably indicating a knowledge of works by Piero della Francesca.
 Also from around 1460 are two small panels depicting Abraham Served by the Angels and St. Jerome Penitent now in the Museo Nazionale della Magna Grecia in Reggio Calabria.
 In 1461 Antonello's younger brother Giordano entered his workshop, signing a three-year contract.
-In that year Antonello painted a Madonna with Child for the Messinese nobleman Giovanni Mirulla, now lost.
+In that year Antonello painted a Madonna with Child, now lost, for the Messinese nobleman Giovanni Mirulla.